6 ways to make your website tablet or mobile friendly

 If you are incorporating any buttons onto your website, stick with the rule that the bigger they are the better they are.
 This reduces the risk of users hitting the wrong button or others by mistake.
 Follow the appropriate guidelines for the devices you’re designing for, or let the expert you’re working with know (if they don’t already).
 This is especially important for e-commerce sites, where it is necessary for people to be purchasing things.

 4- High resolution

-5- Don’t put constraint on the mobile experience
+5- Don’t put a constraint on the mobile experience

-Even if you choose to have a mobile specific site and it’s beautifully designed, do not forget to include a little option that indicates that users should view the desktop version if the want the full experience.
-Oftentimes, people may still prefer the traditional version of your website, and there is no reason why there shouldn’t be an indication on how it can be accessed.
+Even if you choose to have a mobile-specific site and it’s beautifully designed, do not forget to include a little option that indicates that users should view the desktop version if they want the full experience.
+Oftentimes, people may still prefer the traditional version of your website, and there is no reason why there shouldn’t be an indication of how it can be accessed.
 This a great way to entice them to continue business with you, as the last thing you want is to lose a potential customer because they were unable to experience the full scope of your website.

 6- Test, test, test!